FURCAS-dev/FURCAS/README.md

 Not yet :-)

 ## Why not?
-Very high ambitiouns in the light of lacking manpower.
+We used to have very high ambitions in the light of lacking manpower.
 If you want to have an impression of our current status, please have a look [here](http://lists.furcas.org/pipermail/furcas-discussion/2011-July/000369.html).

 We contributed a scalable event manager and the _OCL implact analysis_ to Eclipse.
 The impact analysis tells you when your OCL expressions should be re-evaluted after model changes.
-You can find both it in the _OCL Examples and Editors_ features, since the Eclipse Indigo release.
+You can find both it in the _OCL Examples and Editors_ features since the Eclipse Indigo release.

 ## Links